 Each MLTrainingProcess may have one or more termination conditions used to define the points at which the MLTrainingProcess may terminate.

 The "progressStatus" attribute represents the status of the ML model training and includes information the ML training MnS consumer can use to monitor the progress and results.
 The data type of this attribute is "ProcessMonitor" (see 3GPP TS 28.622 [12]).
-The following specializations are provided for this data type for the ML training process:
+The following specializations are provided for this data type for the ML model training process: